unpsjb-rtsg/slack-freertos/test/README.md

 # Tests

-This folder contains code for executing the tests performed in the paper.
+Source code and scripts for executing the tests performed for the paper.

 ## Required software